 The texture is silky smooth and creamy.
 I found that using different brands of coconut milk tend to change the flavor slightly depending on the brand.
 You may want to experiment with a few different brands until you find the flavor that you like most.

 Making caramel sauce is actually much easier and faster than you may think.
-You will just need to dissolve the coconut palm sugar in water and then add the coconut milk and vanilla and stir it continually so that it does not burn.
+You just need to dissolve the coconut sugar in water, and then add the coconut milk and vanilla, and stir constantly so that it does not burn.